 Basically, it measures how much time a visitor spends on your website before they leave or go back to the search results.
 If your bounce rate is high, it means you are not doing something right – either your content is not meeting the needs of the visitors, or you don’t know how to keep them around for longer.

-To put that in context, you need to get visitors to stay on your website for longer if you want to have a chance at a ranking boost.
+To put that in context, you need to get visitors to stay on your website for longer if you want to have a chance at a ranking boost, namely, you need to reduce bounce rate of your site.

 How Can You Do Increase Average Page Time Per Visitor?